kmukthi/ManifestAnalyzer/README.md

 ## How to use the app ?
 1. Clone the project
 2. Open the project using android studio
-3. Run the app using google pixel 2.
+3. Run the app using a VD, preferably google pixel 2.

 ## Compressed xml format
 A good explanation about the compressed xml is found [here](https://justanapplication.wordpress.com/category/android/android-binary-xml/)